aiidalab/aiidalab-test-app-action/README.md

 Important: The app will by default be installed under the endpoint `app`; however it is advisable to override this name and use a specific endpoint after implementing app-specific test with the `name` action parameter.
 The generic app tests will then be skipped.

+Using the `url` fixture we do not need to worry about the exact location (host and port) of the AiiDAlab test instance.
+The action will automatically form a URL that should be reachable for the given test environment.

 ```yaml
       - name: Test app